Narodni-repozitar/developer-docs/docs/technology/invenio/nrp-toolchain/libraries/vocabularies.md

         return ma.fields.List(i18n_strings)
 ```

-Have a look at [invenio sources](https://github.com/inveniosoftware/invenio-records-resources/tree/master/invenio_records_resources/services/custom_fields) for a list of pre-defined custom field types.
+Have a look at [invenio sources](https://github.com/inveniosoftware/invenio-records-resources/tree/master/invenio_records_resources/services/custom_fields) for the list of pre-defined custom field types.

+Then just create your vocabulary item with the normal service - [see the test for an example](https://github.com/oarepo/oarepo-vocabularies/blob/main/tests/test_cf.py)

 ## Using hierarchies in vocabulary items